chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ```

 That name is for human consumption; when you want to refer to the policy in commands you will need to know its ID.
-So let's give this policy the ID `team-managers-admin`.
+So let's give this policy the ID `team-managers-devops`.

 ```json
   "id": "team-managers-devops",
 ```

 Additionally, we can permission actions on this policy just like any other IAM resource by assigning it to one or more projects.
-We could use the wildcard value`"*"`
-in the projects field, which indicates that members of this policy can perform these actions within _any_ project.
-If we leave the projects array
+If we leave the projects array empty, we indicate the policy is _unassigned_.
-empty, we indicate the policy is _unassigned_.
 For example, anyone with permission to view _unassigned_ policies can view this policy.

 ```json
   "projects": [],